Songs from a Room

-Songs from a Room is the second album by Canadian musician Leonard Cohen, released in 1969.
+Songs from a Room is the second studio album by Canadian musician Leonard Cohen, released in 1969.
 It reached No. 63 on the US Billboard Top LPs and No. 2 on the UK charts.

 Background

 The recording sessions for Songs From a Room began in Hollywood in May 1968 with David Crosby as producer.
-That didn't work out, and the album was eventually produced in Nashville, Tennessee, with producer Bob Johnston (two of the tracks from the Crosby sessions are included as bonus tracks on the 2007 remastered version).
+That didn't work out, and the album was eventually produced at Columbia Studios in Nashville, Tennessee, with producer Bob Johnston (two of the tracks from the Crosby sessions are included as bonus tracks on the 2007 remastered version).
 Johnston and Cohen had wanted to work together on Cohen's first album, but the studio had assigned Johnston elsewhere.
 After his experiences with Crosby, Cohen was not keen to continue the project, but after speaking with Johnston, he agreed to carry on as Johnston was prepared to work on achieving the spartan sound Cohen considered appropriate for his songs after the disputes he had with John Simon during the mixing sessions of Songs of Leonard Cohen.
 At the time, Johnston was best known for producing Bob Dylan, Johnny Cash and Simon and Garfunkel.
 As Anthony Reynolds observes in his book Leonard Cohen: A Remarkable Life, "Since at this point in time Cohen was something of a hybrid of all of these acts, Cohen moved from the Chelsea in New York City to Franklin, Tennessee, where he lived on a farm 30 miles from Nashville itself.
 Cohen recorded some demos on the actual farm and otherwise immersed himself in a version of the country life."